 \section{conclusion}

 Our results combine algebraic and topological notions such as (sequentially) Cohen-Macaulayness and Castelnuovo-Mumford regularity via graph theory by codismantlable graphs.
-The family of codismantlable graphs seems to be an interesting graph class by their own right, and many intriguing questions remain to be answered concerning the r\^ole of codismantling operation in combinatorics.
+The family of codismantlable graphs seems to be an interesting graph class in their own right, and many intriguing questions remain to be answered concerning the role of codismantling operation in combinatorics.
 We hope to return to these in future.
-Meantime, we will discuss some problems related to our present work that we have not been able to clarify so far.
+Meantime, we will discuss some additional problems related to our present work.